chrisb09/find-duplicates/README.md

 ```
 find_duplicates.py [-h] [--softlink] [--hardlink] [--follow-symlinks] [--no-cache] [-d] [-v] source destination

+Find duplicate files in destination of files in source,delete destination file and replace it with a link originating from the corresponding source file.

 positional arguments:
   source             Path of file or folder that serves as source for linking.